ShikhaSharma02/sql-data-warehouse-project/README.md

-# data Warehouse and Analytics Project
+# Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demostrates a comprehensive data warehousing and analystics solution, from building a data warwhouse to generate actionable insights.
 Designed as a portfolio project highlights industry best practics in data engineering and analytics.